pingcap/docs-tidb-operator/en/deploy-tiflash.md

       kubectl patch pv ${pv_name} -p '{"spec":{"persistentVolumeReclaimPolicy":"Delete"}}'
       ```

-      In the above command, `${pv_name}` represents the name of the TiFlash cluster PV, and you can check by running the following command:
+      In the above command, `${pv_name}` represents the PV name of the TiFlash cluster.
+You can check the PV name by running the following command:

       {{< copyable "shell-regular" >}}